BirthdayResearch/defichain-wallet/README.md

 #### Unit Testing

-Unit testing are created to test each individual units/components of a software.
+Unit testing is created to test each individual units/components of a software.
 As they are unit tests, they should be closely co-located together with the unit.
 They follow the naming semantic of `*.test.ts` and placed together in the same directory of the code you are testing.